georgedac/georgedac/README.md

 - 👋 Hi, I’m George Daccache.
-I am currently a software engineer at Composable Analytics, and before that I was an Applied Math and History double major at Brown University.
+I am currently a Math PhD candidate at Duke University.
+Before this, I was a software engineer at Composable Analytics.
-- 👀 I am interested in front-end web development and scientific computing, although I also use T-SQL regularly for my job.
+- 👀 I am interested in front-end web development and computational fluid dynamics (CFD), with a secondary interest in data science principles.
 You will find samples of projects
 I have authored over the years in my repo.
-- If you are an employer or academic institution, feel free to contact me about my prior or current work on LinkedIn or otherwise.
+- For inquiries about projects on my repo, please contact me at [first_name].[last_name]@duke.edu.

 <!---
 georgedac/georgedac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.